sashinpivotal/pcf-dev-students-notes/README.md

 ## Route Services: Deploying a route service for rate limiting

+### Lab Document error

+-   The link to the `rate-limit-route-service.jar` is not set in the document.
+Download it from the lower-left corner of the course website.

 ### Challenge questions

 -   When do you use "bind-service" and when do you use